 - The “central” East Shore is best for families looking for an affordable option and a convenient central base to explore the island.
-Sometimes the east side is referred to as the Royal Coconut Coast, and not just because of the vast coconut grooves that cover much of the landscape.
+Sometimes the east side is referred to as the Royal Coconut Coast, not just because of the vast coconut grooves covering much of the landscape.
 But because this region was sacred to the royalty of the Hawaiian kingdom.
-The east side is the center of activity and significant area of commerce on Kauai.
-Here you will find towns of Kapaa, Lihue, and Wailua.
+The east side is the center of activity and a significant area of commerce on Kauai.
+Here you will find the towns of Kapaa, Lihue, and Wailua.
 Unlike the north, you won’t have the stunning view or the beaches of the south.
 Most of the beaches on the east side are not swimmable because of the reefs.
 An option would be to stay at a hotel with a fantastic kid-friendly pool, such as the Waipouli Beach Resort.

 Hawai’i Island: The Big Island

 Best For: Families who want to experience the ultimate Hawaiian adventure.

 The big island, also called Hawaii, is the best Hawaiian island for kids and families seeking a variety of climates and landscapes.
 Double the size of nearly all the other islands combined, there is much to explore.
 Families can experience stunning waterfalls, black sand beaches, and snow-capped mountains within driving distance.

 The Big Island offers a less crowded vacation experience.
 The best way to see Hawai’i island is to drive around it.
 But be prepared for a lot of “are we there yet.”